zhilinheobv/506-Final-Project/Proposal.md

 3. Using the given survey weights, we can use a regression model to determine whether government owned commercial buildings use more fuel oil as an energy source.
-Also,
+Confidence intervals for fuel oil consumption of buildings in different regions can be constructed.

-4. We can consider
+4. We can consider using propensity score analysis to infer possible causal relationship between ownership status and fuel oil usage.<sup>[3]</sup>

 ## References